-You should read this prospectus and any prospectus supplement together with the additional information described under the heading "Where You Can Find More Information About Us" and "Incorporation of Documents by Reference."
+"Where You Can Find More Information About Us" and "Incorporation of Documents by Reference."

 In this prospectus, unless otherwise indicated or unless the context otherwise requires,

-- "ADSs" refers to American depositary shares, each representing 16 Class A ordinary shares; - "China" or "PRC" refers to the People's Republic of China; - "industry customers" refers to business customers to which we offer services, including auto dealers, automakers, automobile accessory manufacturers, aftermarket service providers and other automotive related goods and service providers; - "Renminbi" or "RMB" refers to the legal currency of China; - "TuanChe," "we," "us," "our company" or "our" refers to TuanChe Limited, a Cayman Islands exempted company with limited liability and its subsidiaries; - "U.S. GAAP" refers to generally accepted accounting principles in the United States; - "US\$," "dollars" or "U.S. dollars" refers to the legal currency of the United States; and - "VIEs" refers to TuanChe Internet Information Service (Beijing) Co., Ltd., Shenzhen Drive New Media Co., Ltd., Beijing Internet Drive Technology Co., Ltd. and/or Tansuojixian Technology (Beijing) Co., Ltd., and their respective subsidiaries, as the context requires.
+- "ADSs" refers to American depositary shares, each representing 16 Class A ordinary shares; - "China" or "PRC" refers to the People's Republic of China; - "industry customers" refers to business customers to which we offer services, including auto dealers, automakers, automobile accessory manufacturers, aftermarket service providers and other automotive related goods and service providers; "Benerichi" or "DAP" refers to the least survey of China. - "Renminbi" or "RMB" refers to the legal currency of China; - "TuanChe," "we," "us," "our company" or "our" refers to TuanChe Limited, a Cayman Islands exempted company with limited liability and its subsidiaries; - "U.S. GAAP" refers to generally accepted accounting principles in the United States; - "US\$," "dollars" or "U.S. dollars" refers to the legal currency of the United States; and - "VIEs" refers to TuanChe Internet Information Service (Beijing) Co., Ltd., Shenzhen Drive New Media Co., Ltd., Beijing Internet Drive Technology Co., Ltd. and/or Tansuojixian Technology (Beijing) Co., Ltd., and their respective subsidiaries, as the context requires.